 Dig a 6-8” deep planting hole that is wider than the roots.
 Make a mound of sand in the middle of the hole and center the roots on top of the sand.
 Then refill the hole.
 It’s important not to plant the bulbs too deeply.
 The crown (where roots meet stem) should only be an inch or two below the soil level.

 Space the eremurus roots 1 to 3 feet apart, depending on the ultimate size of the cultivar.
 After planting, mark the location of the plants so you don’t accidentally step on them.

 In windy areas, and for cultivars that grow extremely tall, eremurus flowers may require staking.
 When bloom time is over, you can cut the stems back to the base of the plant.
 If you want the plants to self-sow, allow the spent flowers to stay on until they drop their seeds.
 As with other flowering bulbs, you should always wait until the foliage has completely yellowed before removing it.

 Though eremurus dislike wet soil, they need consistent moisture in the spring when the plants are in active growth.
 This is also the best time to fertilize them, using a high potassium fertilizer.

 If your eremurus become crowded and need to be divided, do it in late summer or early fall.
 Go slowly, taking extra care not to damage the brittle roots.
 Gently tease the crowns apart and replant them so the crown is only an inch or two below the soil surface.

 In wet winters, eremurus are at risk of being damaged by waterlogged soil.
-Clear debris away from the soil surface and keep any mulch away from the crown of the plant.
+Assist them by clearing debris away from the soil surface and keeping mulch away from the crown of the plant.